techidaily/site-ai-voice-clone/source/_posts/updated-2024-approved-a-comprehensive-guide-to-video-and-subtitle-translation-with-veedio.md

 ![how to translate with Veed – Step 4](https://images.wondershare.com/virbo/article/veed-translate-05.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/U6lCtLUeROA?si=se6OFuis9JpcTGJf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Veed automatically detects the language in the video.
 So, take a look at all the other settings, like the language you want to translate into and content quality and click Translate.
 Veed will start generating the translation in your preferred language.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oB9V7rZzotw?si=d4xrCbq1jKHXGAWN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: The Best Alternative to Veed.io